SOUTHWESTERN HOUSE

 2008 ORIGINAL LANDSCAPE

-Vincent and Claudia have been determined to create a Wildlife Sanctuary, conserving the world-class and unique Sky Islands Biodiversity at their 42-acres.
-Their hard work and dedication since March 2008 has converted the property into their beloved Nature Sanctuary – enhancing wildlife species populations, boosting environmental health and fostering ecological diversity at Raven’s Nest and beyond for generations to come.
+Vincent and Claudia have been determined to create a Wildlife Sanctuary, conserving the world-class and unique Sky Islands Biodiversity at their 42 acres.
+Their hard work and dedication since March 2008 has converted the property into their beloved Nature Sanctuary – boosting wildlife populations, improving environmental health and fostering ecological diversity at Raven’s Nest and beyond for generations to come.

 Upon arrival the most glaring deficiency in both habitat and biodiversity was directly around the house itself.
 Unfortunately, it was evident that the previous owner had an aversion to plants and an addiction to weed-wacking in all directions around the structure.
 Therefore, the botanical starting point vis a vis the terrain surrounding the home was a veritable moonscape, repeatedly weed-wacked into austere submission.
 Hence the urgent need for Vincent’s Earth Stewardship expertise, applied to the land in the form of hands-on ecological restoration.